Intent – What we are trying to achieve?

 Impact – What difference will this make?

-We aim to equip children with the necessary mathematical fluency, vocabulary and confidence in order to make links to previously learnt mathematical concepts.
+We aim to equip children with the necessary mathematical fluency, vocabulary and confidence in order to make links to previously learnt mathematical concepts and progress to the next stages of their learning.
 Throughout each lesson, children will be encouraged to reason and justify their approaches ensuring they have a deeper understanding of the curriculum objectives.
-Finally, children will revisit previously learnt concepts through overlearning and be able to demonstrate their retention of skills through end of term and end of year assessments.
+Finally, children will revisit previously learnt concepts through overlearning and be able to demonstrate retention of skills through end of term and end of year assessments.
 We believe that, when children leave Clowne Junior School, they will be equipped with the necessary fluency skills and confidence to effectively continue their mathematics education at Secondary school.